-All of us will have seen reports about rising energy prices and suppliers going bust recently.
+All of us will have seen reports about rising energy prices and suppliers going bust.
 We’ll also be wondering if our own bills are ever going to stop going up

 But why has this crisis happened?

-It’s because demand for energy is on the rise as countries around the world get back to full speed after the Covid slowdown.
+It’s because demand for energy suddenly surged as countries around the world got back to full speed after the Covid slowdown.

-At the same time, supplies of energy are down.
-A cold winter last year meant we were using more energy than usual so there’s pressure on what’s left in storage.
+At the same time, supplies of energy have been lower than usual and there has been pressure on what’s left in storage.

 Gas is also used to produce about 40 per cent of our electricity in the UK, which is why bills are rising for both energy sources.

-To top it all off, the energy price cap will rise again on 1 April 2022.
-The price cap, which had already gone up last October, is the maximum price suppliers can charge us per unit of energy on a standard tariff.
+To top it all off, the energy price guarantee will rise again after June 2023.
+The price guarantee, which came into force in September 2022, is the maximum price suppliers can charge us per unit of energy on a standard tariff.